#03 - Audience Response Systems

-Already profitably used at Who wants to be a Millionaire?, the Audience Response System (ARS) has been significantly developed and established in the educational sector.
-Originally it was developed to obtain viewer reactions, but today it is also used at universities and other institutions of higher education as a tool for enabling group feedback and interaction.
-Early ARS – the first was developed in the 1960s were based on voltmeters.
+Already profitably used at Who wants to be a Millionaire?, Audience Response Systems (ARS) have been significantly developed and established in the educational sector.
+Originally ARS were developed to obtain viewer reactions, but today they are also used at universities and other institutions of higher education as a tool for enabling group feedback and interaction.
+Early ARS – the first was developed in the 1960s - were based on voltmeters.
 Students pressed a button on their seat and the teacher could use the volt number to read the students‘ reaction.
 These early ARS already showed first results, according to which the use of an ARS has positive effects on the retention performance of the students.
 The interaction in the lecture hall has also been proven to increase.1

 For which group sizes are ARS suitable?